poespas/auto-accept-donations/README.md

 2. Then run install.bat
 3. Now configure the config.json which is located in the app folder.

   * Required:
      * Username: your Steam account name NOT nickname.
-     * Password: your Steam account's password
+     * Password: your Steam account's password.

   * Optional:
     * SharedSecret: for automated Steam log on with 2FA tutorial on how to find it here: https://goo.gl/xHVMbo